ir33k/prebble/README.md

 So there are many areas that can be polished.
 I think I will be able to do some of them in upcoming week.

+### 2022.12.14 Wed 11:03 - v3.0 Dithering FTW

+There it is.
+I did a big refactor.
+That include some small fixes.
+For example there was bug not allowing you to go back to default date format and white border around minutes clock hand was a bit off.

+But the biggest change is introduction of Dithering.
+Initially I wanted to have it just to enhance how battery status is shown on black and white screens with background color.
+But it works so great that it is used even on color display.
+And it's a pattern, not background.
+This makes more sense because with dithering as background other patterns rendered on top could disappear in dithering pixels patterns.
+And also dithering needs it's own color.
+By having dithering as pattern I can use pattern color for it and there is no conflict with other patterns.
+This works great.
+All old patterns can still be used as before.
+The only breaking change I introduced is that on color display battery status is now shown with dithering instead of multiple predefined colors.
+Great way of using dithering for battery status is to for example set background color to red and pattern color to green.
+Then when battery is full you have green background and it slowly transition to red as we approaching to 0% of battery.
+This can create nice color transitions.
+For example when blue and red are used you will get purple on 50% of battery.

+Implementation of dithering forced me to look into frame buffer.
+This allows to modify pixels directly and with that it's faster.
+I used it on lines pattern as well.

+There are also improvements to Clay settings page.
+It's now more descriptive.
+And you can now define different vibration when Bluetooth is connected and different when it's disconnected.

 [Hackathon #001]: https://rebble.io/hackathon-001/
 [Install pip for Python2.7 in Debian 11 Bullseye]: https://blog.emacsos.com/pip2-in-debian-11-bullseye.html